sst/sst/www/docs/packages/cli.md

 Remove all your stacks and all of their resources from AWS.
 Or optionally remove a specific stack.
 Also removes the debug stack that might've been deployed along with `sst start`.

+#### Options

+In addition to the [global options](#global-options) below, the `remove` command also takes:

+- `--debug-stack`

+  Pass in the `--debug-stack` option if you want to remove the debug stack without removing stacks in the app.
+Note, that this option cannot be used when a stack is specified.

 ### `diff [stacks..]`

 Compares the current version of the stacks in your app with the ones that've been deployed to AWS.
 This can be helpful in doing a quick check before deploying your changes to prod.
 You can also optionally compare a list of stacks.